mstksg/inCode/copy/entries/type-levels.md

 First of all, let's clarify a subtle point here.
 It's very easy in Haskell to *consume* lists where all elements are of the same (but not necessarily known) type.
 Functions like `sum :: Num a => [a] -> a` and `sort :: Ord a => [a] -> [a]` do that.
-This is polymorphism, where the function is written to not worry about the type, and the ultimate *caller* of the function must pick the type they want to use with it.
+This is "polymorphism", where the function is written to not worry about the type, and the ultimate *caller* of the function must pick the type they want to use with it.
 For the sake of this discussion, we aren't talking about *consuming* values -- we're talking about *producing* and *storing* values where the *producer* (and not the consumer) controls the type variable.

 To do this, we can flip the witness to *outside* the list: